Wall Street rises as oil prices ease and the countdown ticks to the Fed's decision on interest rates

-NEW YORK — (AP) — U.S. stocks are rising on Wednesday as Wall Street waits to hear where the Federal Reserve may be taking interest rates.
+NEW YORK — (AP) — U.S. stocks are drifting higher on Wednesday as Wall Street waits to hear where the Federal Reserve may be taking interest rates.

 More important will be what the Fed says about the future.
 Officials will release projections for where they see the economy, inflation and interest rates heading in upcoming years.
 The widespread expectation on Wall Street is that the Fed will cut its main interest rate at least two times by the end of 2025, though that has been weakening a bit recently as oil prices have climbed and put upward pressure on inflation.